Chaneya: Chaneya oeningensis

-Found as Chenaya oeningensis Teodoridis and Kvaček.
-Corolla of the flower with 22 mm diameter including 10mm long and 5mm wide elliptical single petals.
-Unlike other species, consist single whorl gynoecium of five carpels alternating with sepals and relatively large in size.
-Glandular cavities as dark spots in smaller resinous bodies on petal tissues.
-Distinct venation with several main veins arising at the base, running subparallel across the lobes while weak secondaries ascending steeply towards the apex.
-Broader and narrower petals than C.tenuis but less than C. membranosa.
+This is species is described as Chenaya oeningensis by V. Teodoridis and Z. Kvaček.
+It has a corolla of approximately 22 mm in diameter, with petals roughly 10 mm long and 5 mm wide.
+In contrast to other species it consists of a single whorl of a gynoecium of five carpels alternating with sepals, and it is relatively large in size.
+Glandular cavities are featured in dark spots within smaller resinous bodies in the petal tissues.
+The venation is distinct, with several main veins arising at the base, running subparallel across the lobes.
+Weaker secondary veins steeply ascend towards the apex.
+Its petals are broader than those of Chaneya tenuis but narrower than those of Chaneya membranosa.

 Locality

-Early Palaeogene in Bikaner and Barmer (Rajasthan, India) and Middle miocene in European samples from South West Germany (O¨hningen), Most Basin, Czech Republic.
+The species has been identified in Early Palaeogene deposits in Bikaner and Barmer (Rajasthan, India) and Middle Miocene deposits in Europe, including southwestern Germany (Öhningen) and the Most Basin in the Czech Republic.